bombark/littleprince/README.md

-# littleprince
+# Little Prince

-Little Operation System wrote all in Assembly (FASM)
+Little Operating System wrote all in Assembly (FASM)